-The structure of all blended programs at MedQuest College requires physical attendance at a MedQuest College campus, externship or clinical experiences, and the ability to meet all the technical requirements previously listed.
+The structure of all blended programs at MedQuest College requires physical attendance at a MedQuest College campus, externship or clinical experiences, as well as the ability to meet all the technical requirements previously listed.
 It is the student's responsibility to update and maintain all personal technology to successfully complete and graduate the program.

-Programs requiring credentialing to gain employment, such as Practical Nursing and Diagnostic Medical Sonography, meet all requirements in Kentucky and Indiana to attempt license or credential examinations.
-Due to individual state regulations, students who reside outside the states of Kentucky or Indiana may not be eligible to enroll in on-ground (residential) or online education courses or programs for which the College is not approved.
+Programs requiring credentialing to gain employment, such as Practical Nursing and Diagnostic Medical Sonography, meet all requirements in the states of Kentucky, Ohio, and Indiana to attempt license or credential examinations.
+Due to individual state regulations, students who reside outside these states may not be eligible to enroll in on-ground (residential) or online education courses or programs.
 Students who relocate while enrolled at MedQuest College may be unable to complete their studies if they move to a state where the College is not currently authorized to offer an online option for the program.
 Any student who is considering relocation while enrolled should contact the Program Director and/or Campus Director to discuss how relocation should alter their eligibility.
 It is the student's responsibility to inform the College of his/her relocation.